 Many are starting to realise that these so-called unicorn start-ups, much like their mythical counterpart, are not real.
 More often than not these companies fail to reach their astronomical valuations after entering the fiercely competitive market.
 Let’s be clear here, overvaluation can have detrimental effects on founders as well as their investors.

-Needless to say, the potential risk to revenue from overvaluation is significant and should aim to be avoided, moreover; LPs are not giving VCs millions of dollars just to sit in cash and be charged 2% a year.
+Needless to say, the potential risk to revenue from overvaluation is significant and should aim to be avoided, moreover; The LPs are not giving VCs millions to sit in cash and get 2% on their money.
 It’s a bad model.
-This is a concern that should be thoroughly considered through due diligence cycles.
+Due diligence should thoroughly assess this issue.

 All areas of investment can be impacted by FOMO (fear of missing out); so much so that it’s common for hype and pressure to shorten due diligence from weeks to days when in actuality this is the area that should be given utmost care and consideration.